jbarroso/clean-code/README.md

 ```
 ### Train Wrecks
 => bunch of coupled train cars!
-Is this a iolation of Demeter's Law? it depends...
+Is this a violation of Demeter's Law? it depends...
 * if context, options and scratchDir are objects is a clear violation of the Law.
 * if they are data structures with no behavior Demeter's Law does not apply.